Stavrenas/PDS_ex4/README.md

 * `v0` is a simple, single threaded BMM algorithm.
 The only argument is the name of the matrix , without the .mtx extension.
 Example: `./v0 test` to run the algorithm with the matrix in the file test.mtx
 * `v1` is a multithreaded BMM algorithm.
 As above, there is a single command line argument, the name of the matrix.
 * `v2` is a single threaded BMM, using a block algorithm.
-In this case, the arguments is only the name of the matrix.
+In this case, the argument is only the name of the matrix.
 The blocksize is calculated automatically.
 For exmaple: `./v2 test`
 * `v3` is an algorithm with 2 levels of parallelization.
 The arguments are the same as v2, but we execute as follows: `mpirun -np N ./v3 test BLOCKSIZE` where N is the number of MPI nodes.
 During our testing, even by setting manually the number of OMP Threads allocated to each MPI node, the system sipmply does not utilize them.

 The code production was unsupervised and was done in colaboration with [AntoniosOurdas](https://github.com/AntoniosOurdas) .